PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

-Data Normalization and Data Augmentation techniques were used to improve the learning scope of the CNN model so that the model can be generalized and scaled so as to properly predict / classify any traffic sign image which might be completely different from the images the CNN model has been pretrained on
+Data Normalization and Data Augmentation techniques were used to improve the learning scope of the CNN model so that the model can be generalized and scaled so as to properly predict / classify any traffic sign image which might be completely different from the images the CNN model has been pretrained on .
+This is because often in real-time scenarios the lighting conditions / angle of the camera / resolution of the camera would be varying and a robust Image Classifier model should be able to correctly predict the traffic sign type even in such not-so ideal conditions

 ## Examples of Original Images
 ![original_data](https://user-images.githubusercontent.com/25223180/53284432-834e5f00-377a-11e9-89aa-83e307b3911f.PNG)